devlooped/StructId/readme.md

 The default target namespace for the included types will match the `RootNamespace` of the project, but can be customized by setting the `StructIdNamespace` property.

-You can simply declare a new ID type by implementing `IStructId<TValue>`:
+You can simply declare a new ID type by implementing `IStructId<TId>`:

 ```csharp
 public readonly partial record struct UserId : IStructId<Guid>;